H3Cki/Snieg/README.md

     - load backup save using snieg.
 3. Sometimes snieg will not be able to resolve your Snowrunner save directory path and will ask you to paste it in the console.
 Default path of that directory is: `C:\Users\<user_name>\Documents\My Games\SnowRunner`
 4. Some users' snieg can look weird in the console, with a lot of random characters, it is due to coloring not being supported in their cmd.
 To disable colors press 0 in main menu.
 5. Snieg can timeout when you hold it open for some time due to blocking of the async code.
-In result of that sending and downloading saves will not be possible, solution -> close and open snieg.
+In result of that, sending and downloading saves will not be possible, solution -> close and open snieg.
-6. It's advised to start a game in the slot that you're about to overwrite (most likely won't be neccessary).
+6. It's advised to start a game in the slot that you're about to overwrite for the first time (most likely won't be neccessary).

 ## 💭 Important
 1. If you're using Epic Games Launcher: